Professional Staff | Board of Directors | Officers & Committees

 Communications & Educational Outreach

-Matt joined ecomaine in April 2018 and is responsible for all communications, outreach and education programs.
+Matt Grondin joined ecomaine as Communications Manager in April 2018 and was promoted to Director of Communications & Public Affairs in September 2022.
+Matt is responsible for overseeing all of ecomaine’s communications, outreach and education programs.
 Matt holds a bachelor’s degree in Theater Production from the University of Maine, and a master’s degree in Political Science from Suffolk University.
-Previously, Matt held fundraising, writing, and outreach positions at Maine Public Radio & Television, United Way of Greater Portland, and WGBH in Boston, where he was part of the production team that won a 2011-12 Daytime Emmy Award for its work on Design Squad, a children’s engineering TV production.
-Matt works on topics of energy conservation and sustainability on the Town of Cumberland’s Energy Advisory Committee.
-He also served on the Boards of The Summit Project and Portland Ballet.
+Previously, Matt held marketing, fundraising, writing, and outreach positions at Maine Public Radio & Television, United Way of Greater Portland, and WGBH in Boston, where he was part of the production team that won a 2011-12 Daytime Emmy Award for its work on Design Squad, a children’s engineering TV production.
+Matt lives in Cumberland with his wife and daughter.

 Nate joined ecomaine as an Environmental Educator in February 2022.
 His passion for sustainable waste management began early on, helping his dad make runs to their local transfer station as a kid.
 The sights, the sounds, and sometimes even the smells got the gears in his brain turning!
 Where does this stuff end up?
 How do we get rid of it?
 And what can be done to reduce the mountains of waste amassing around the world?
 Nate saw a beautiful pragmatism in how we deal with our discarded resources and has been hooked ever since.
 From starting a recycling club in high school to earning a B.A. in Environmental Planning and Policy, with a concentration on Municipal Solid Waste management, at the University of Southern Maine, he’s been fascinated at finding the best environmental and economic solutions to our waste systems.